rule

 Text 20

+Controlled by that hunger and thirst they ran after him in order to eat him and said in their affliction: 'Do not spare him!'

 Overcome by that hunger and thirst they hunted to eat him crying out in their affliction: 'Do not spare him!'

-Overcome by that hunger and thirst they hunted to eat him saying in their affliction: 'Do not spare him !'
-(Vedabase)!"
+(Vedabase)

 Text 21

-The godhead then anxiously told them: 'Do not eat me, but protect me, as you Râkshasas and Yakshas are my sons!'
+That disturbed the godhead and he told them: 'Do not eat me, but preserve me, for you Râkshasas and Yakshas are my sons!'

 Text 22